RouninMedia/Da3SH/README.md

 It turns out that *everything-as-JSON* - despite superficial first appearances - is quite different from *everything-in-JS*.

 ## Component-based Architecture is good.
 But it doesn't need Frameworks.

-Component-based web architecture - which evolved in the 2010s alongside the rise of the Front-End Reactive Frameworks - has carved out its place amongst the established paradigms of web-architecture.
+Component-based web architecture - which evolved in the 2010s alongside the rise of the Front-End Reactive Frameworks - has carved out a well-deserved place amongst established web-architecture paradigms.

-But, being based on Javascript, 2010s-style component-based web architecture evolved with excessive and needless baggage, not least the reintroduction of *code-nesting*.
+But, arriving as a feature of the Javascript-first frameworks, 2010s-style component-based web architecture incorporated excessive and needless baggage.

+Not least the reintroduction of *code-nesting*.

 *Code-nesting* refers to a web-architecture pattern in which one or more core web languages are nested within a different core web language.